Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Coherent peaked states and perturbations

-For a further analysis, we perform a Fourier transform of the matter field variables $\mf\rightarrow\mm$.
+where we note that {due to spatial homogeneity, the background equation of motion on the spacelike sector would actually contain an empty integration over the rods $\rf^i$ which we henceforth regularize by introducing a fiducial cell of finite volume.} For a further analysis, we perform a Fourier transform of the matter field variables $\mf\rightarrow\mm$.
 Following~\cite{Marchetti:2021gcv}, we assume a peaking of both condensate wavefunctions on a fixed scalar field momentum $\pmm$, realized by a Gaussian peaking.
 Since the scalar field is minimally coupled, its canonical conjugate momentum is constant at the classical continuum level.
 We translate this idea to the present context by peaking on a fixed value $\pmm$ (Assumption~\ref{ass:kc1}).
 Exploiting furthermore the peaking properties of $\sigma$ and $\tau$, defined in Eqs.~\eqref{eq:spacelike condensate wavefunction} and~\eqref{eq:timelike condensate wavefunction}, respectively, we obtain the dynamical equations for the reduced condensate wavefunctions $\slrcw$ and $\tlrcw$

 where the quantities $E_\pm$ and $\tilde{\pi}_0^\pm$ are defined in Appendix~\ref{sec:Derivation of background equations}, to which we refer for further details.

 Following the procedure of~\cite{Oriti:2016qtz,Marchetti:2020umh,Marchetti:2021gcv}, the reduced condensate wavefunctions can be decomposed into a radial and angular part, denoted as $r_\alpha(x^0,\pmm)$ and $\theta_\alpha(x^0,\pmm)$, respectively.
 Splitting the resulting equations into real and imaginary part, one obtains